For reference, here is the copy in the infographic:

 The display of contents of the main area of your site are controlled by individual WordPress theme template files using what’s called “the loop”. - sidebar.php

-Sidebar display is controlled in this file.
-Multiple sidebars can be set up in functions.php, and contents of sidebar widgets are set up from the WordPress wp-admin panel. - footer.php
+This file controls your sidebar display.
+You can set up multiple sidebars in functions.php, and contents of sidebar widgets are set up from the WordPress wp-admin panel. - footer.php

 Contains instructions for global footer and closes HTML tags.